ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 {: toc-services="virtual-servers, vpc, loadbalancer-service"}
 {: toc-completion-time="60m"}

-## Objectives
-{: #hpc-objectives}

-* Deploy an HPC cluster with your choice of configuration properties
+Deploy the HPC cluster with your choice of configuration properties.

 ## Architecture overview and NFS file system setup
 {: #hpc-cluster-architecture-overview}